github/swordfish/README.md

     script/rails s

+Running the tests requries PhatomJS.
+If you're on Mac OS X you can use homebrew to install this for you.

+    brew install phantomjs

 If you hack on Swordfish and end up adding or editing features you will want to run the tests.